 The training of the teacher who is to help life is something far more than the learning of ideas.
 It includes the training of character; it is a preparation of the spirit.

 The Montessori teacher, whether in a Montessori school or homeschool, is given the task of observing the child.
 To truly use Montessori principles in your homeschool, you need to come from a quiet place of observation to see what your child’s needs are and then individualize your child’s education according to those needs.
+That’s important for your child at any age.
 After that, give your child freedom to grow.
 In Montessori education, we talk a lot about freedom within limits.

 According to Maria Montessori: